pmeinhardt/huck-up/README.md

 If you have made changes to your Pi already - in particular if it is available under a different hostname - update the `raspberries` inventory file or create a private copy that you pass to Ansible via the `-i/--inventory` option.

-You can verify your Pi is reachable by running `ansible -i raspberries -k -a "/bin/hostname" raspberries`.
+You can verify your Pi is reachable by running `ansible --inventory=raspberries --ask-pass --args="/bin/hostname" raspberries`.

 The default password is `raspberry` (make sure you change it).